FEATURED AND RECENTLY ADDED FOSSILS

 Tales from the forest that was once a sea.

-Mesmerized by the magic of theatre at an early age, my late friend Jože Bedič combined his career as a theatre set designer and an avid fossil collector.
-He repeatedly expressed his excitement at being the first in millions of years to see strange long-extinct creatures that had been idly waiting in stone for someone to discover.
+Mesmerized by the magic of theatre from an early age, my late friend Jože Bedič seamlessly combined his career as a theatre set designer with his passion for fossil collecting.
+He often remarked that few experiences could compare to the feeling of being the first to uncover a creature hidden in stone for hundreds of millions of years.

 This sensation was poetically described by the Norwegian paleontologist Johann Kier I'm quoting below: